Alaska Airlines Credit Cards

 - Free museum entry.
 As with all Bank of America credit cards, you'll get free admission to hundreds of museums on the first weekend of every month.
 Admission is for the cardholder only.
 Guests are not included, nor are any special exhibitions and other ticketed shows.
 Museums on Us.

 - BankAmeriDeals.
 Bank of America has a shopping discount program that works like Amex Offers.
 To get each discount, you'll need to "activate" it through their website.
 Once activated, discounts are automatically applied when you use your card for the corresponding purchase.
-Most deals are cash-back based (typically 10%), with the money being automatically applied to your credit card statement.
+Most deals are cash-back based (typically 10%).
 BankAmeriDeals.

 - You are probably slightly better off making your Alaska purchases with a card that earns one of the very highest reward rates on all your airfare purchases..
-3x Alaska miles are more valuable than what you'd earn from any general-purpose reward card, and most cards with good bonus rewards on travel purchases, but not quite as good, for most people, as earning 3x Ultimate Rewards points with the Sapphire Reserve card, or 5x Membership Rewards points with the Amex Platinum card.
-However, if you highly valuable Alaska miles, you can't get them via the Ultimate and Membership Rewards transfer programs, so you may prefer to still use your Alaska card.
+3x Alaska miles are more valuable than the rewards from most cards, but not quite as good (for most people) as what is valuable from the very best cards for airfare purchases.
+However, if you highly value Alaska miles, you can't get them via the other rewards programs, so you may prefer to still make these purchases with your Alaska card.
 Best Credit Cards for Travel Spending.

 - You don't want to use these cards for your everyday spending.
 You'll earn higher rewards from a good general-purpose reward card.
 Get a Great General Purpose Reward Card and Use It for All of Your Spending.